pygame/pygame/docs/reST/ref/display.rst

    will emulate an unavailable color depth which can be slow.

-   When requesting fullscreen display modes, sometimes an exact match for the requested resolution cannot be made.
+   When requesting fullscreen display modes, sometimes an exact match for the requested size cannot be made.
 In these situations pygame will select the closest compatible match.
-The returned surface will still always match the requested resolution.
+The returned surface will still always match the requested size.

    The flags argument controls which type of display you want.
 There are several to choose from, and you can even combine multiple types using the